Why Positive Dog Training?

 About the Trainer

 Debra Pearson has a B.A.
 Honours in Psychology from Concordia University and a M.Sc. in Neuroscience from McGill University.
-She has over nine years experience as a professional dog trainer.
+She has over ten years experience as a professional dog trainer.

 Debra’s lifelong love of animals led her to pursue a career in dog training.
 Thanks to her educational background in animal behavior and continuing studies in dog training, Debra incorporates the latest evidence-based training methods into her dog and puppy training – along with a generous dose of humour.
 She is an advocate for positive reinforcement dog training and believes it should be fun and respectful for everyone – canines and humans alike.

 Debra volunteered for several years as a dog trainer at the Oakville & Milton Humane Society (OMHS) and taught puppy classes at Dealing with Dogs (DwD) in Oakville, Ontario.
 She has done agility, competitive obedience, tricks and more with her rescued dogs, Poppy and Ace.
 She was certified as a Professional Dog Trainer (Knowledge Assessed, CPDT-KA) by the Certification Council for Professional Dog Trainers (CCPDT) and has been pet first aid certified.
 She is currently a member of the Canadian Association of Professional Pet Dog Trainers (CAPPDT).
 Debra serves clients in Oakville, Burlington, Milton and Mississauga, Ontario.